1. Home

 Non-invasive analysis of cancer evolution and resistance to therapy using circulating DNA

 At present, a significant effort in cancer research is in understanding the roles of tumour heterogeneity and evolution on drug response and resistance.
 Much of this depends to date on collection of multiple biopsy samples from generous patients, which limits its applicability and adds complexity and costs.
-Together with the Caldas and Brenton labs, we have recently shown that analysis of serial plasma samples can be used to identify mutations that are selected for when cancer relapses after therapy, and are therefore likely to contribute to resistance to the therapy (Murtaza et al., Nature 2013; 497: 108) (Figure 3).
+Together with the Caldas and Brenton Groups, we have recently shown that analysis of serial plasma samples can be used to identify mutations that are selected for when cancer relapses after therapy, and are therefore likely to contribute to resistance to the therapy (Murtaza et al., Nature 2013; 497: 108) (Figure 3).
 We are further developing these approaches, which can provide data in a non-invasive manner and can greatly enhance the pace of research.